Drennan98/Heritage-Housing-Issues/README.md

 ## User Story 3 - Data Cleaning

--
+- As a Software Devloper, I must clean the data in order handle missing values and remove errors and inconsistencies.
+This is so we have a clean dataset to work off of for our project.

 ## User Story 4 - Automated Data Loading

 -

 ## User Story 5 - Data Visualization

--
+- As a User, I want to graphs and correlation represented in graphs, scatterplots etc. This would make it easier to understand and make it more visually appealling to the client.

-## User Story 6 - CRISP-DM
+## User Story 6 - CR

 -

 ## User Story 7 - Validate Hypothesis

 -